tokkonopapa/WordPress-IP-Geo-Block/_posts/article/2015-04-25-referer-suppressor.md

 and ajax calls that have requests to somewhere in the admin area.
 To keep it secret, WP-ZEP must kill the possibility of disclosing a nonce.

-One possibility lies in referer strings that was left on the page as a footprint you visited via an external hyperlink.
+One possibility lies in referer strings that would be left on the page as a footprint you visited via an external hyperlink.

 That's why "Referrer Suppressor" is needed.
 And as a result, this functionality